visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/01_setup.md

 2. Install Webdriver CSS and Webdriver IO (npm install?)
 - Add a webdrivercss folder to the root of the project and create a webdrivercss.js file in it
 - Follow this [WebdriverCSS example](https://github.com/webdriverio/webdrivercss#example) and write tests for the `.site-header` and `.site-content` of the "Full Width Layout"
-- Start up Selenium Server using `selenium-server -port 4444`
+- Start up Selenium Server
 - In a seperate terminal window run the tests by typing `node webdrivercss/webdrivercss.js` from the root of the project

 ### Tips